crlyw/The-Programmers-Idea-Ebook-Project/Numbers/Clock/README.md

 #### How to run it
 1. Run "npm install" in the directory folder, make sure you have all the dependencies installed.
 2. Import the project directory to the Atom Editor.
-3. Install the plugin for server, right click the index.html and select run on the server.
+3. Install the plugin for server, right click the index.html and select run on the server then you will see the main page should come out.